Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 - X_GlobalAssemblySettings()			- Contains all the cartridge header defines as well as the ROM specific settings.
 - X_LoadROMMap()				- Contains the list of all the routine macros that will be inserted into the ROM.

+Macros that differ depending on whether SNES, SPC700, or SuperFX assembly is occuring.
+- InsertMacroAtXPosition()		- This is called inside every routine macro to insert it at the address specified inside the routine macro call.
+If the address is set to "NULLROM" or if !Define_Global_IgnoreCodeAlignments is enabled, the routine macro will be inserted at the earliest available byte inside the bank it's in.
+Note that it changes the base address if used during SPC700 or SuperFX assembly.
+- SetDuplicateOrNullPointer()		- This is used if you want a label to point somewhere invalid or into another routine without needing to mess with the label structure of said routine.
+Note that this must be called after a "namespace off" if inside a routine macro.

 ===ROM Version Differences===
 This framework has a built in method for handling multiple versions of the same game without needing to make a separate disassembly for each one. !Define_Global_ROMToAssemble is a global define that can be checked for to determine what ROM was chosen to assemble.
 As an example: